elkorn/afronski.github.io/_posts/2015-02-22-books-that-changed-my-career-introduction.md

 #### Why this book?

+We live in interesting times - [software is eating world](http://www.wsj.com/articles/SB10001424053111903480904576512250915629460), now even more than in the 2011.
+Being a *software engineer* means that you have *solve various business problems*.
+The more advanced topics you will grab, the more complex problems appear.
+Up to some point, using a well-known *hammer* is very pragmatic and good choice.

+But someday you will hit the wall.
+You will see, that it is not enough to know just one technology or one programming language well in order to solve them.
+This is especially true when you are building a distributed system, which should handle significant traffic and at the same time solve complicated business problem.
+In such environment you need to adapt - improve your skills by continuous learning.

+There is another term, highly connected with earlier concept, called *polyglot programming* (coined by Neal Ford).
+It does not mean that you should put every single language into your project, but rather you should try to enhance your perspective, skills, try to think in a different way, build and interact with completely new ideas.
+That experience will influence your existing capabilities, it will create new pathways inside your brain and it may open your senses to the new patterns.
+Obviously, it requires *curiosity*, *small dose of courage* and *humility* (because nobody likes to feel stupid and this is inevitable at the beginning).

+I found this book (polish edition) in the middle of 2012.
+At that time I was mostly a web and front-end developer (only *JavaScript*) with significant *.NET* experience and some smaller *Python* and *Node.js* episodes.
+I have tried both flavors, *back-end* and *front-end*, and only this kind of partition in IT world have a significant meaning for me before.
+But the transition already started - I heard about *functional programming*, I started looking for different experiences - I have just discovered *Erlang* and started getting familiar with it, I worked for a while with *Scala* because of Coursera's course guided by *Martin Odersky*.
+At the studies I worked twice with *Prolog* and that's it - I have seen every non-obvious technology as an impractical and not worth looking.
+Being a *clean coder* in the enterprise that was a *thing* back then.
+At least I have seen it as a fully professional requirement.
+But it changed when I have started reading this book - it just literally sucked me in.

+At first, it was not a pleasant ride.
+As a huge fan of *JavaScript*, I felt insecure and wronged because of choosing different prototypes-based language as a representative of this group.
+But suddenly, when I finished first 3 chapters, a really strange thing happened - I just realized how narrow my mindset was, how ineffective is to use single tool to the every problem that you try to solve.
+There are plenty of problems from very interesting domains that can be relatively easy solved (in comparison to the *my favorite well-known* language) just by choosing a *screwdriver* instead a *hammer* again.
+I have soaked completely in *polyglot programming* movement and after a while I have seen the first effects.

+I started thinking in the categories that were previously fixed, sometimes even not considered as a point for change or improvement.
+I have understood theory underneath many patterns and behaviors previously subconsciously used or implemented (e.g. I have used early versions of RxJS just because it was convenient - already built, packaged and well-tested).
+This book definitely changed my approach related with the programming languages and I can honestly say, without exaggeration, that thanks to this book I have started treating programming language as a *tool*, instead of treating it as a *dogma*.

+If you are aware of that simple fact, that your life is oriented around 1-2 programming languages, connected with only one programming paradigm (e.g. *OOP*) I strongly recommend to buy this book and read it.
+With very high probability, you will not write next back-end system in *Haskell*, you will not use *Prolog* inside your application, but your mindset will change.

+I would say that the only drawback of this book, is the incomprehensible explanation about *the monads* (yes, there are the *m-words* there).
+Besides that, this book is really well-written, it contains nice set of homework assignments and for me was an *eye-opening* book, which significantly enhanced my toolbox.

 ### What's next?

-Obviously mentioned book cannot be described in just one blog post, so I would like to announce that second blog post series will start immediately.
-There we will talk about each language presented in publication separately.
+Obviously mentioned book cannot be described in just one blog post, so I would like to announce second blog post series, which will start immediately after this one.
+There we will talk about each language presented in that publication separately.

-Regarding this series, next books are waiting, ready in the pipeline and I would like to share them with you.
-Next one, is a *must-read* book for every programmer, but in a different sense that you might think.
+Regarding this series, next books are ready, waiting in the pipeline and I would like to share them with you.
+Next one, is a *must-read* book for every programmer, but in a different way that you might initially think.
 If you have an idea about which one I am talking about, please post the title in the comment below.
-Either way - stay tuned! :wink:
+Either you know or don't - stay tuned! :wink:

 ### Credits